open-sauced/maintainer-intro-course/getting-practical.md

 #### Creating Issue Forms

 In this section, we will create an issue template for a bug report.
-You can create templates for other types of issues as well, such as feature requests, questions, or documentation requests.
+You can also create templates for other types of issues, such as feature requests, questions, or documentation requests.

 Below are the steps to create the template.
 After the steps, we'll share with you what we use at OpenSauced.
 Feel free to copy and paste that information into your repository and update it as needed.